 Establish their work expectations and objectives

-Set out their key projects and short term deliverables up front and make sure they have liaised with the relevant employees they’ll be working with.
-Once you have defined the goals and added them to the relevant communication channels in your performance management tools, you can establish benchmarks for performance which managers can track directly.
+Set out their key projects and short term deliverables upfront and make sure they have liaised with the relevant employees they’ll be working with.
+Once you have defined the goals and added them to the relevant communication channels in your performance management tools, you can establish benchmarks for performance that managers can track directly.

 Catch up weekly, monthly and quarterly

 Elizabeth Grace Saunders, author of How To Invest Your Time Like Money, explained the importance of one-to-one meetings in an interview with Harvard Business Review.
 “One-on-ones are one of the most important productivity tools you have as a manager.
 They are where you can ask strategic questions such as, are we focused on the right things?
 And from a rapport point of view, they are how you show employees that you value them and care about them.”

 When onboarding remote workers and continuing to engage them as their role develops, scheduling regular weekly conversations as well as monthly and quarterly appraisals ensures those regular touchpoints are maintained.
 If they are having any difficulties settling into the role or if they have any other feedback to pass on, these informal catch-ups will help managers identify any cause for concern, both in terms of workload and mental well-being.